 There are a number of causes of FKS and in order to treat the symptoms, you will need to know the cause of them.

 - Disease or malnutrition of the mother cat during gestation: If this is the first litter of the queen during the current season, it may have enough food available to it to grow healthy kittens.
 But since a cat can conceivably give birth to up to five litters of kittens within a year, it's easy to see how the mother cat could become malnourished and sick by the end of the year.
 Lack of adequate nutrition will weaken the mother cat, making it more susceptible to disease.
 This combination does not bode well for late-season kittens, resulting in stillborn kittens, kittens born with disabilities, and kittens with FKS.
 For these reasons alone, it is imperative to take a suspected pregnant cat to the veterinarian for a prenatal check-up and to discuss your options with your vet.

 - Infectious diseases: There are a number of infectious diseases that can quickly affect an entire litter of kittens.
 Because of this, it is important to keep the litters of a stray or feral queen completely separated from any household cats and to spay and neuter as many stray cats as you can.

-- Fleas and other parasites: Fleas bite cats, so an infestation on a kitten can quickly cause anemia or give the kitten a blood-borne parasite, both potentially fatal to a young kitten.
+- Fleas and other parasites: Fleas bite cats, so an infestation on a kitten can quickly cause anemia or give the kitten a blood-borne parasite, both of which are potentially fatal to a young kitten.

 Edited by Adrienne Kruzer, RVT